 ABOUT 8TH ANNUAL BOSNIAN-HERZEGOVINIAN FILM FESTIVAL - 2011

-In 2011, BHFF Executive Committee received films from Australia, Bosnia and Herzegovina, Finland, France, the Netherlands, Serbia, Slovenia, Sweden and the United States.
+In 2011, BHFF Executive Committee received films from Australia, Bosnia and Herzegovina, Finland, France, the Netherlands, Serbia, Slovenia, Sweden, and the United States.
 In total, eleven films were showcased.
-The organizers were impressed by the high turnout and positive energy during the festival with audience members travelling from as far as Chicago, California, and Canada.
+The organizers were impressed by the high turnout and positive energy during the festival with audience members traveling from as far as Chicago, California, and Canada.

 "Belvedere", a feature by Ahmed Imamovic, tells an intimate story of a widow yearning to forget the tragedy of war who spends most of her days caring for her extended family and searching for the remains of her husband and son.
 These activities offer a precarious hope, which is one day tested when her nephew gets selected to participate in a reality show in a former enemy enclave.

 "Much Ado In Mostar" is a documentary that focuses on a group of Bosniak and Croat teenagers from both sides of the divided city of Mostar, coming together to perform Shakespeare's "Much Ado about Nothing".
 Their collaboration sends an inspiring message of peace, unity, and healing to its audiences regionally.

 The selection of 11 films that were screened at BHFF included the U.S. premieres of "Sex Bomb," "Mother," "Munira," and "Rock n'war."
 Of note are also "Bijelo Dugme" ("White Button"), and "Piran – Pirano."